AdobeDocs/experience-manager-cloud-service.pt-BR/help/forms/adaptive-form-expressions.md

      gb.connect(function (){

-        //this function will be called after Adaptive Form is initialized
+        //this function is called after Adaptive Form is initialized

      })